Human embryonic stem cells clinical trials: Pre-clinical data

-Geron Spinal Cord Injury Trial
+Geron spinal cord injury trial

 The first patient, identified in an article by the Washington Post as Timothy J. Atchison of Alabama, enrolled in the trial in October 2010.
 The patient was treated at the Shepherd Center in Atlanta, GA just two weeks after he sustained a spinal cord injury in a car accident.
 The Shepherd Center and six other spinal centers were recruited by Geron to participate in the clinical trial.
 The Washington Post reported that Atchison "has begun to get some very slight sensation: He can feel relief when he lifts a bowling ball off his lap and discern discomfort when he pulls on hairs on some parts of his legs.
 He has also strengthened his abdomen."
 Atchison underwent therapy at the Shepherd Center for three months before returning home to Alabama.

-Although Geron initially aimed to enroll ten patients in the trial, only three additional patients were added after Atchison.
+Although Geron aimed to enroll ten patients in the trial, only three additional patients were added after Atchison.
 As specified by Geron, eligible patients had to experience a neurologically complete spinal cord injury within seven to fourteen days prior to enrollment.
 In addition, patients had to be between the ages of 18 and 65 and could not have a history of malignancy, significant organ damage, be pregnant or nursing, unable to communicate or participate in any other experimental procedures.
 Participants received one injection of GRNOPC1 containing approximately 2 million cells.
 Even though the trial has officially ended, Geron will continue to monitor participants for fifteen years.

-Although no official results from the trial have been published, preliminary results from the clinical trial were presented at the American Congress of Rehabilitation Medicine (ACRM) conference in October 2011.
+Preliminary results from the clinical trial were presented at the American Congress of Rehabilitation Medicine (ACRM) conference in October 2011.
 None of the participants experienced serious adverse events, although nausea and low magnesium were reported.
 In addition, no changes to the spinal cord or neurological condition were found.